 Essentially, you will need to make sure that the plant doesn’t get sunburned, and that it has enough water.
 This plant does not like bright, full sun conditions.
 If you stick with the recommended type of potting for the variety you buy and take good climate notes for your area, this is a pretty easy feat.

-People run into problems with fuchsia plants when they pot them incorrectly or go on vacation for a while and let the plant get dried out.
+People run into problems with fuchsia plants when they pot them incorrectly or go on vacation for a while and let the plant dry out.

 Some common mistakes when growing fuchsias are as follows.